aravind8bkd/projects/README.md

 # showcase
-my projects in data science and data analytics
+my works in data science and data analytics